mparsley1/eo-docs/README.md

 credentials are stored in the eo-playbooks repo under:

 * roles/servers_creodias/files/config_eo_service.yml (the credentials for CREODAS)
 * roles/servers_no_s3/files/config_eo_service.yml (the credentials for a local machine, or one without S3 storage)
 * roles/common/files/id_rsa (the [GitHub ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)).
+TODO: update this

-If you want to use run the eo-custom-scripts and eoian without using Ansible, you will need to decrypt the configuration files and copy the config files to the required directory (as described below).
+If you want to use the code without using Ansible, you will need to decrypt the configuration files and copy the config files to the required directory (as described below).
 [See here for instructions on decrypting encrypted files.](https://docs.ansible.com/ansible/latest/user_guide/vault.html#decrypting-encrypted-files)